fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/api-testing/index.md

 weight: 4
 toc: true
 ---
-fullstackhero's Web API can be tested via Postman as well as the built in Swagger.
+fullstackhero's Web API can be tested via `ThunderClient`, Postman as well as the built in Swagger.

 Once the WebAPI is up and running (by default of port 5001 of localhost), here are the ways to test the functionalilty easily.